-Engagement with NG ESO happens outside the ECPG process regarding the development and outputs of the FES process.
+Engagement with NG ESO also happens outside the ECPG process in relation to the development and outputs of the FES process.
 Network only discussions happen via the Network FES Forum.

 4.3 Demand summary

 This section describes the key forecast assumptions and drivers that are used in our current processes to generate the ten-year forecast demand for each of the three Local Distribution Zones (LDZ) within our DN.